arnonzilca/arnonzilca.github.io/_posts/2015-06-18-undefined-behaviour.md

 >in copy c'tor<br>
 >0

-What this meant is that the copy c'tor was called for an object `Foo` without ever calling `Foo`'s c'tor!<br>
+What this meant is that the copy c'tor was called for an object `Foo` without ever calling `Foo`'s c'tor!

 *Ergo, a `Foo` was present without it ever being created - [Creation ex nihilo](https://en.wikipedia.org/wiki/Ex_nihilo)*.